About the Project

 Why this site?

 The proposed wind farm layout has been subject to a number of iterations and refinements which considerably mitigate any predicted adverse effects.
-For example, the use of existing access tracks is maximised, whilst all turbines have been located in areas of shallow or no peat.
+For example, the use of existing access tracks has been maximised, whilst all turbines have been located in areas of shallow or no peat.
 The layout proposed has been designed to correspond with the areas used for historic mineral extraction as far as possible.
 The resultant design balances the environmental and technical constraints, whilst still producing an economically viable project.
+Additional peat and peatland habitat surveys undertaken have demonstrated the significant peatland restoration opportunity which would be delivered as part of this scheme as secured by planning condition.
+The updated outline Biodiversity Enhancement and Habitat Management Plan demonstrates significant opportunity for biodiversity enhancement at this site.

 Need for the project